 Best Lawyers® 2018 Louisville Litigation – Labor and Employment “Lawyer of the Year”

-Best Lawyers® 2013 Louisville Litigation – Trust & Estates “Lawyer of the Year”
+Best Lawyers® 2013 Louisville Litigation – Trust and Estates “Lawyer of the Year”

 In the healthcare arena, Dustin has represented numerous healthcare organizations in obtaining and in opposing certificates of need to develop medical centers.
 In recent years, Dustin has successfully litigated and appealed matters permitting the development of two separate ambulatory surgery centers at a cost of over $100 million.